-If you ask what are the most elegant and beautiful additions to any home, the plain and simple answer would be ‘indoor and outdoor wooden/stylish doors’.
-There is no denying that doors are more than just gateways, they provide a unique touch to the place and complements its décor in an impeccable manner.
+If you ask us about the most elegant and beautiful additions to any home, the plain and simple answer would be ‘indoor and outdoor wooden/stylish doors’.
+There is no denying that doors are more than just gateways – they provide a unique touch to the place and impeccably complements its décor.

-Like most things, doors too can start to develop problems.
+Like most things, doors too can start to develop problems over time.
 Excessive heat/cold, moisture, improper seal or cracks can cause the door to warp.
 A warped door allows air to enter or escape your home, and how can we forget all other creatures like bugs, rodents and….we hope you got the picture.

 If you have a wrapped door – don’t worry as it can happen to the best of us – we’re here to help you.
 Fortunately, there are some useful tips to avoid and fix door warping.
 Fixing a warped door can save you money, time, and of course, the hassle of installing a new door.
-So, before we tell you how to fix and avoid door warping, let’s get to know a little bit about it…
+So, before we tell you how to fix and avoid door warping, let’s get to know a little bit about door warping.

 What is Door Warping?

-It is a deformity in wood that normally occurs as a result of the fluctuation of the moisture content of different parts of the wood.
-This means that if a door has a drier part as compared to other parts, it will shrink faster and this will result in a causing a stress that leads to change in the shape of the wood.
-It is a seemingly harmless defect that can cost you money and time.
+Door warping is a deformity in wood that normally occurs because of the fluctuation of different parts of the wood's moisture content.
+This means that if a door has a drier part as compared to other parts, it will shrink faster and cause stress that leads to change in the shape of the wood.
+Therefore, a seemingly harmless defect can cost you money and time.

 The Causes of Door Warping

-There can be several reasons but one of the main causes (as described above) is the installation of the door at a more humid location.
+There can be several reasons, but one of the leading causes is installing the door at a more humid location.
 Moisture is one of the most challenging issues that usually affect the appearance of your door.
-It means that if the moisture dries out of one side of the door and remains present at the other side, there is no equilibrium in the moisture content of the door.
+It means that if the moisture dries out of one side of the door and remains present at the other side, there is no equilibrium in the door's moisture content.
 This will result in warping and swelling.

 What You Can Do To Avoid Door Warping

-- There is less door warping on shorter doors as compared to taller and big doors
+- Tip 3: There is less door warping on shorter doors as compared to taller and big doors.

-- Adjusting your door when the weather is changing or about to change is a big mistake.
-It is because fluctuation is temperature will increase the chances of door warping
+- Tip 4: Adjusting your door when the weather is changing or about to change is a big mistake.
+It is because a fluctuation in temperature will increase the chances of door warping.

-- It is best to polish the door twice a year
+- Tip 5: It is best to polish the door twice a year.

-- You need to install a cover over the doorway
+- Tip 6: You need to install a cover over the doorway.

-- If you want to protect your door, it is recommended to use polyurethane sealant
+- Tip 7: If you want to protect your door, we recommend you to use polyurethane sealant.

-- It is best to get a door that is weather resistant and can also withstand temperature variations.
-It is recommended because spending a bit extra money can save you money and time in the future.
+- Tip 8: It is best to get a weather-resistant door that can withstand temperature variations.
+We recommend it because spending a bit extra cash can save you money and time in the future.
 Consider two naturally water-resistant woods like Teak and White Oak.